longod/SubtitlePlugin/README.md

 # SubtitlePlugin
-Using for only detailed subtitle window
+Using only detailed subtitle window for Yukarinette